Do schools kill creativity?

 What do you think?
 Do schools kill creativity?

-Since having to contend with school closures, I also wonder whether homeschooling kills creativity.
-Next week marks the return to school for over 9 million children.
-Many have been waiting with eager anticipation.
-Others may be feeling nervous about the prospect.
+Since having to contend with school closures back in lockdown, I wonder whether homeschooling kills creativity.
+In September 2020, nearly 9 million children returned to school after spending five months at home.
+Many were waiting with eager anticipation.
+Others were feeling nervous about the prospect.

-How do your children feel about the return to school?
+How did your children feel about returning to school?

-He makes the point that unlike adults, children are not afraid to be wrong.
-Being wrong is vital to creativity, because if you’re not prepared to be wrong, then you will never come up with anything original!
+He points out that children are not afraid to be wrong, unlike adults.
+Being wrong is vital to creativity because if you’re not prepared to be wrong, you will never come up with anything original!

 Wow!
 I know – powerful words.
 He observes that by the time we become adults, we lose the capacity to be wrong.
-Our workplaces don’t want us to make mistakes, and we get educated out of creativity.
+Our workplaces don’t want us to make mistakes, and we get educated on creativity.

 “Picasso once said this; he said that all children are born artists.
 The problem is to remain an artist as we grow up.”

 Intelligence is not merely academic ability, although society has built our education system around it.
-Far too many children grow up believing they are not bright because they are not bookish and it just isn’t true.
+Far too many children grow up believing they are not bright because they are not bookish, which isn’t true.